shtem/rukky/README.md

 options:
   -h, --help    show this help message and exit
   -s, --shell   run interpreter in shell mode.
-Directly enter input into REPL to be interpreted -f FILE       run interpreter in file mode.
+Directly enter input into the REPL to be interpreted -f FILE       run interpreter in file mode.
 Pass path to file to be interpreted -t, --tokens  outputs list of all tokens returned by lexer -a, --ast     outputs AST returned by parser